TatyanaFilimonova/personal_feed/README.md

 QUESTION/PROBLEM:
 There were the problems with local modules import when running the app under the flask.
 I used package.module import * to avoid an error.
 When you pull the repository from GIT - do not rename the folder.
-So, could you propose more elegant way to solve this problem?
+So, could you advise more elegant way to solve this problem?